World Chess Championship 1972: Game 13: Spassky–Fischer, 0–1 (Alekhine's Defense Modern)

 When Spassky and Fischer shook hands, many in the audience thought they had agreed to a draw, thinking that 75.Rf4 draws.
 But 75...Rxd4!
 76.Rxd4 Ke2 wins; 75.Be5 Rd1 76.Kxb3 Re1 also wins for Black.

 The next seven games (games 14 through 20) were drawn.
-Fischer was unable to get the initiative.
-Spassky chose lines that Fischer was unable to break.
-With a three-point lead, Fischer was content to inch towards the title, and Spassky seemed resigned to his fate.
+Spassky chose safe lines that Fischer was unable to break, and Fischer was unable to increase his 3-point lead.

-The off-the-board antics continued, including a lawsuit against Fischer for damages by Chester Fox, who had filming rights to the match (Fischer had objected to what he said were noticeable camera noises, and the Icelandic hosts had reluctantly – they were to share in film revenues along with the two contestants – removed the television cameras), a Fischer demand to remove the first seven rows of spectators (eventually, three rows were cleared), and Soviet claims that Fischer was using electronic and chemical devices to 'control' Spassky, resulting in an Icelandic police sweep of the hall.
+The off-the-board antics continued, including a lawsuit against Fischer for damages by Chester Fox, who had filming rights to the match (Fischer had objected to what he said were noticeable camera noises, and the Icelandic hosts had reluctantly – they were to share in film revenues along with the two contestants – removed the television cameras), a Fischer demand to remove the first seven rows of spectators (eventually, three rows were cleared), and Soviet claims that Fischer was using chemicals and electronic devices to 'influence' Spassky, resulting in an inconclusive Icelandic police sweep of the hall.